Aodhán Ó Ríordáin: Early life

-Aodhán Ó Ríordáin was born on 22 July 1976.
+Aodhán Ó Ríordáin was born on 22 July 1976 in Dublin.
+The son of a secondary school teacher and a civil servant, he grew up in Malahide.
 In his youth, he had a job as a newspaper delivery boy for the Northside People.
-In 2014, he spoke of his experiences of being bullied in primary school and secondary school, which he attributes to the fact that he was taller than his peers.
+He has spoken of his experiences of being bullied in primary school and secondary school, which he attributes to the fact that he was taller than his peers.
+He attended Gaelscoil Míde and Malahide Community School before graduating to University College Dublin, where he studied Irish and history.
+After this, he trained to become a teacher at Marino Institute of Education.

-Ó Ríordáin is a former teacher, and was principal of St. Laurence O'Toole's Girls' Primary School.
+Ó Ríordáin is a former teacher, and was principal of St. Laurence O'Toole's Girls' Primary School on Sherriff Street.
+Prior to teaching, he worked in Irish-language broadcasting, as a film reviewer for the TG4 show "Hollywood Anocht".

 Political career

 Councillor

-Ó Ríordáin was a Labour Party member of Dublin City Council for the North Inner City local electoral area from 2004 to 2009 and then for the Clontarf local electoral area from 2009 to 2011.
+Ó Ríordáin joined the Labour Party in 2002 and was elected to Dublin City Council for the North Inner City local electoral area in 2004, serving from 2004 to 2009 and then for the Clontarf local electoral area from 2009 to 2011.
 He served as Deputy Lord Mayor of Dublin in 2006, during which time he launched a Right to Read Campaign in an effort to improve the poor literacy rates in disadvantaged areas.

 TD

-His move in 2009 to the Clontarf local electoral area positioned Ó Ríordáin to run for election to Dáil Éireann in the Dublin North-Central constituency, which he did at the 2011 general election; he took the second seat on the fourth count with 10,192 votes.
+His move in 2009 to the Clontarf local electoral area positioned Ó Ríordáin to run for election to Dáil Éireann in the Dublin North-Central constituency, which he did at the 2011 general election, taking the second seat on the fourth count with 10,192 votes.
 As a member of the Labour Party backbenches, he served as vice-chairperson of the Oireachtas Committee on Education and Social Protection and as a member of both the Finance, Public Expenditure and Reform Committee and the Good Friday Agreement Implementation Committee.
-He was re-elected as a TD for the Dublin Bay North constituency in the 2020 General Election.

-On 28 April 2013, the Sunday Independent reported that Ó Ríordáin was secretly recorded by an anti-abortion activist as stating that the Protection of Life During Pregnancy Bill was only "the starting point" on abortion, but that he would not state this publicly.

 Minister of State

 On 15 July 2014, Ó Ríordáin was appointed Minister of State with responsibility for New Communities, Culture and Equality at the Department of Justice and Equality and at the Department of Arts, Heritage and the Gaeltacht.
-As Minister of State he prioritised reforming the direct provision system, ending the legal entitlement of Church-controlled state-funded institutions to discriminate against LGBT people, and played a key role in the Yes campaign in the 2015 Marriage Equality Referendum.
+As Minister of State he prioritised reforming the direct provision system, ending the legal entitlement of Church-controlled state-funded institutions to discriminate against LGBT people, and played a key role in the Yes campaign in the 2015 marriage equality referendum.
 He coordinated the Polska Éire 2015 festival, which was a week-long cultural and sporting festival in the run-up to the March 2015 Republic of Ireland v.
 Poland UEFA European Championship qualifier.

 On 22 April 2015, Ó Ríordáin was appointed as Minister of State at the Department of Health, with responsibility for the National Drugs Strategy, in addition to his existing ministerial duties.